zzhangjii/learning-library/data-management-library/autonomous-transaction-processing/dedicated/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 - Allow group fleetAdmins to USE virtual-network-family in compartment fleetCompartment

+- Allow group fleetAdmins to INSPECT tag-namespaces in compartment fleetCompartment
 - Allow group dbUsers to READ autonomous-container-databases in compartment fleetCompartment